tredontho/purescript-book/text/chapter6.md

 The `combineHashes` function will mix two hash codes and redistribute the result over the interval 0-65535.

-Let's write a function which uses the `Hashable` constraint to restrict the types of its inputs.
+Let's write a function that uses the `Hashable` constraint to restrict the types of its inputs.
 One common task which requires a hashing function is to determine if two values hash to the same hash code.
 The `hashEqual` relation provides such a capability:

 ```haskell
 {{#include ../exercises/chapter6/src/Data/Hashable.purs:hashEqual}}
 ```

-This function uses the `on` function from `Data.Function` to define hash-equality in terms of equality of hash codes, and should read like a declarative definition of hash-equality: two values are "hash-equal" if they are equal after each value has been passed through the `hash` function.
+This function uses the `on` function from `Data.Function` to define hash-equality in terms of equality of hash codes, and should read like a declarative definition of hash-equality: two values are "hash-equal" if they are equal after each value passed through the `hash` function.

 Let's write some `Hashable` instances for some primitive types.
 Let's start with an instance for integers.
-Since a `HashCode` is really just a wrapped integer, this is simple - we can use the `hashCode` helper function:
+Since a `HashCode` is really just a wrapped integer, this is simple – we can use the `hashCode` helper function:

 ```haskell
 {{#include ../exercises/chapter6/src/Data/Hashable.purs:hashInt}}